 “This is such welcome news,” said Kristine Morrissey, Cambrian's vice-president of international, finance and administration, and applied research, in a press release.

 “In what has been a challenging couple of months, it is wonderful to get this funding and recognition for all the excellent research work that is being done on campus.
 It also demonstrates how diversified R&D is here at Cambrian.”

 Cambrian R&D has received $355,000 for an Urban Agriculture Program Monitoring Project, in partnership with Sudbury Shared Harvest.
 Cambrian R&D and Sudbury Shared Harvest will develop and monitor a new community site for urban agriculture.

 This site will function as an educational hub and demonstration site for much of Sudbury.
-Cambrian R&D, with additional expertise from College Boréal and Laurentian University, will also provide ecological and soil monitoring services to ensure the site has clean, safe soil.
+Cambrian R&D, with additional expertise from Collège Boréal and Laurentian University, will also provide ecological and soil monitoring services to ensure the site has clean, safe soil.

-“We are so excited about the potential benefits that this collaboration with Cambrian College will bring,” said Fionna Tough, Sudbury Shared Harvest’s Youth Programs Coordinator and project leader.
+“We are so excited about the potential benefits that this collaboration with Cambrian College will bring,” said Fionna Tough, Sudbury Shared Harvest’s youth programs coordinator and project leader.

 “The project is a big step forward in terms of educating our community, and specifically youth, about agroecology and food sovereignty.
 I think that making this knowledge accessible to the general population is the most hopeful movement that exists for the planet.”